bennokress/PrettyLog/README.md

 /// - Attention: No log will be created, if `messages` and `sensitiveMessages` are both empty or consist only of `nil`-elements! func logD(_ messages: String?..., sensitiveMessages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
     PrettyLogProxy.logD(messages, sensitiveMessages: sensitiveMessages, joinedBy: separator, category: category) }

+/// Log a statement with VERBOSE level.
+/// - Parameters:
+///     - messages: One or more strings and string-convertible objects to include in the log statement
+///     - sensitiveMessages: One or more strings and string-convertible objects to include in the log statement if the target allows sensitive content
+///     - separator: The separator between messages (defaults to `-`)
+///     - category: The category of the log message (defaults to `.uncategorized`)
+/// - Attention: No log will be created, if `messages` and `sensitiveMessages` are both empty or consist only of `nil`-elements! func logV(_ messages: String?..., sensitiveMessages: String?..., joinedBy separator: String = " - ", category: LogCategory = .uncategorized) {
+    PrettyLogProxy.logV(messages, sensitiveMessages: sensitiveMessages, joinedBy: separator, category: category) }

 /// Log a statement with INFO level.